emolear/Module_5_APIs/README.md

 Personal Finance Planner: This tool assists users in visualizing their savings, factoring in investments in shares and cryptocurrencies.
 This helps assess whether they possess a sufficient emergency fund.

 Retirement Planning Tool: Leveraging the Alpaca API, this tool fetches historical closing prices for a retirement portfolio made up of stocks and bonds.
-It then performs Monte Carlo simulations to project the potential performance of this portfolio over 30 years
+It then performs Monte Carlo simulations to project the potential performance of this portfolio over 30 years.